| I've always advocated that the new owners of a RV should inspect

 of your own, you can't just note the fact of discrepancies, but must be ready

+to REJECT delivery for any major fault.
 The easy way to do this is to make sure you haven't already

 planned an immediate trip and as a consequence of not taking delivery it would